The Devil Commands: Reception

 From retrospective reviews, Tony Rayns reviewed the film in Sight & Sound as part of the Karloff at Columbia Blu-ray set.
-Rayns compared the films to The Black Room, The Man They Could Not Hang, The Man With Nine Lives, Before I Hang, and The Boogie Man Will Get You noting that stand out of the set was The Devil Commands with "Karloff denouncing fake spiritualists and seeking a scientific way to contact his beloved late wife."
+Rayns compared the film to The Black Room, The Man They Could Not Hang, The Man With Nine Lives, Before I Hang, and The Boogie Man Will Get You noting that the stand out of the set was The Devil Commands with "Karloff denouncing fake spiritualists and seeking a scientific way to contact his beloved late wife."